csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 ----
 ## Intellectual Property Confidentiality Agreement
-**By default, you own any work that you do as part of your coursework.** However, some partners may want you to keep the project confidential after the course is complete.
-As part of your first deliverable, you should discuss and agree upon an option with your partner.
-Examples include:
+**By default, you own any work that you do as part of your coursework.** These are the options for the IP agreement:
 1. You can share the software and the code freely with anyone with or without a license, regardless of domain, for any use.
 2. You can upload the code to GitHub or other similar publicly available domains.
 3. You will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.